-The Company has common stock and preferred stock.
 The shareholders have voting rights in the proportion of their shareholding.
 The shareholders are entitled to dividend, if declared and paid by the Company.
 In the event of liquidation, these shareholders are entitled to receive remaining assets of the Company after distribution of all preferential amount, in the proportion of their shareholding.